 Best strollers for newborns:

 Babies love going for stroller rides, and a little fresh air is going to be super nice for the parents too.
 There isn’t a right answer here to which stroller to buy, but if you are going to get out and be active with your baby, then it might be worth more of an investment!
 Try out friends and neighbors strollers, take a few for a spin in the store.
 You won’t believe the difference amongst strollers.
 Some are made for extra storage space, some are made extra tall for dad and some have special wheels for ‘jogging’ (yes, we said ‘jogging’).
-One stroller we do recommend is the Mockingbird Baby Stroller.
+Here are a few strollers we recommend:

 Best baby monitors for newborns:

 We are total baby monitor nerds.
 No, seriously, check out our page on baby monitor reviews.
 Have humans been raised without the use of baby monitors for literally thousands of years?
 Yes.
 Are they super handy and make your life easier?
 Also yes.
-The Nanit Baby Monitor is a favorite.
+Here are our three favorite baby monitors:

 Best books for newborns: